 Here are five scientific management secrets you can use to become a better leader:

-1. Needs impact motivation and achievement
+1. Human needs impact employee motivation and achievement

 According to Abraham Maslow's seminal research paper "A Theory of Human Motivation," and his book Motivation and Personality that followed, we move through a pyramid-shaped pattern of human motivations: